jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/digital-smile-design.md

   classname: section-reasons bebas-title
   title: DIGITAL SMILE DESIGN (DSD)
   content: '<p class="dv-subtitle text-center">It is a computing tool that allows
-    us, through a digital photographic protocol, to record and study your proportions and dentofacial features, plan your ideal smile and simulate it graphically.</p>
+    us, through a digital photographic protocol; to record and study your proportions and dentofacial features, plan your ideal smile and simulate it graphically.</p>

 '